 - Worried about drinking?
 Here’s a self-assessment for alcohol problems from the National Council on Alcoholism.

 - Thinking about quitting smoking?
-Quit Smoking Community is a great resource.
-And find out what the EPA has to say about second-hand smoke.
+Two great resources are Quit Smoking Community and Tobacco Free Life.
+Here’s what the EPA has to say about second-hand smoke.

 Job and career resources